aws/s2n-tls/tests/sidetrail/DEBUGGING.md

 We see several different values for `$l` and `$l.shadow` at various points.
 To see why the assertion failed, we need to check the maximum difference between `$l` and `$l.shadow`, and if it exceeds our `__VERIFIER_ASSERT_MAX_LEAKAGE` bound.
-For this particular case, the maximum difference in the model was close too `100`, so bumping `__VERIFIER_ASSERT_MAX_LEAKAGE` up to `100` resolved the issue.
+For this particular case, the maximum difference in the model was close to `100`, so bumping `__VERIFIER_ASSERT_MAX_LEAKAGE` up to `100` resolved the issue.

 ## What to do if the proof gets really slow